steren/wordpress-to-html/README.md

 ## Downloading and cleanup your Wordpress blog

+These instructions have only been tested on Linux.

+0. Install [pup](https://github.com/ericchiang/pup), the easiest is to run `curl -sf https://gobinaries.com/ericchiang/pup | sh`

 1. Open the `config` file and update with your info

 2. Load the config with `source ./config`